669830/Image-Classfication-with-ResNet50/README.md

 # Dataset
 We used a resized dataset from Huggingface.
 This is the link to the dataset:  [`evanarlian/imagenet_1k_resized_256`](https://huggingface.co/datasets/evanarlian/imagenet_1k_resized_256)]
+The dataset is resized to 256x256, but we resized it again to 224x224 during the preprocess for ResNet50.
+We used Google Colab for this project, but it should work on other platforms.
-The dataset is resized to 256x256, but we resized it again to 224x224 during the preprocess for ResNet50 We used only 20% of the dataset to reduce the compute cost, but if there is a stronger GPU avaible 100% of the dataset should be good.
+We used only 20% of the dataset to reduce the compute cost and since we didn't good enough GPU, but if there is a stronger GPU avaible 100% of the dataset should be good.

 # Requirements
 - Python 3.9+